esimorre/django-admin-workflow/README.md

 ```

+7. Use the import_workflow command to create the groups, permissions, status, roles
+in the database from the workflow file (test it before with the --dry-run option)
 ```
 python manage.py import_workflow -h
 usage: manage.py import_workflow workflow_file [-m app_label.model_name] [-d] [--dry-run] [options]
 import a workflow definition file (see gen_workflow_template) to generate objects in db.
 This command generates groups and permissions.
 ```

+8. Use the add_sample command to populate the database with pre-configured users
 ```
 python manage.py add_sample -h
 usage: manage.py add_sample [-a [username=admin [passwd=username]]]  [options]
 Populate database with some sample data
 ```
-Work in progress ...

-3. Run ``python manage.py migrate`` to create the models.

-4. Start the development server and visit the admin to create a poll.
+9. Start the development server and visit the admin as super-user, browse the panel,

-5. Visit the ``/polls/`` URL to participate in the poll.
+you will be able to configure the spaces (partitioning), statuses and roles.

+10. log in as a regular user...and do your job :)